enderandpeter/wpgithooks/README.md

 __Note__:  On Windows, use CMD's `mklink` to make sure the scripts are properly linked instead of msysgit's `ln`.

-`setup.sh` will setup the git hooks in the WordPress upload directory on Linux. `functions.sh` will be called beforehand to set the `WORDPRESS_DIR` environment variable to the
+`setup.sh` will setup the git hooks in the WordPress upload directory on Linux. `getWPDir` from `functions.sh` will be called to set the `WORDPRESS_DIR` environment variable to the WordPress directory.
-WordPress directory.

 ## Linking to project
 You may find it useful to create symbolic links from the scripts to your project's `.git/hooks` directory, whereas some files should be copied to your project's `.setup` directory.
 The `setup` scripts will do this, but you can also do so with the following: